-8. Termination of Childcare
+13. Termination of Childcare

-If the center gives termination of childcare service, the center will and MUST GIVE TWO WEEKS written notice.
+If the Centre gives termination of childcare service, the Centre will and MUST GIVE TWO WEEKS written notice.

-- Consistent violation of center policies and procedures, parent handbook, and program expectations - Failure to make childcare payment for more than ten working days after payment is due. - Failure to pay subsidy fees due to loss of subsidy status. - Uncontrolled child's aggressive behaviors with potential danger to self and others.
+- Consistent violation of Centre policies and procedures, parent handbook and program expectations - Failure to make childcare payment for more than ten working days after payment is due. - Failure to pay subsidy fees due to loss of subsidy status. - Uncontrolled child's aggressive behaviors with potential danger to self and others with a child.

-Challenging Behaviors are sometimes difficult; however, we will make every attempt to work with a child.
 If there are continual problems with severe disruptive or aggressive behaviors, in which child is a danger to self and to others, parents will be invited for a conference to work out a plan of action.
-Unsuccessful attempts will lead to the removal of a child from our program.
+Unsuccessful attempts will lead to removal of a child from our program.